broeser/sanitor/README.md

 ## Why?

+- PHP's filter extension is a bit buggy, INPUT_ENV does not work probably, Sanitor can handle it
+- PHP's filter extension currently does not support INPUT_SESSION and INPUT_REQUEST, Sanitor does
-- PHP's filter extension currently does not offer object oriented syntax, Sanitor does
+- PHP's filter extension does not offer object oriented syntax, Sanitor does
-- Sanitor also supports INPUT_SESSION and INPUT_REQUEST
-- You can build sanitizable date objects with Sanitor
+- You can build sanitizable data objects with Sanitor

 ## Goals

 - Sanitor should be easy to use and easy to learn
-- Sanitor should never implement its own fancy filters but just expose PHP's built-in functions in OOP-style
+- Sanitor should never implement its own fancy filters but just expose PHP's built-in filters in OOP-style

 ## Installation